Caspian Sea: Geology

 The main geologic history locally had two stages.
 The first is the Miocene, determined by tectonic events that correlate with the closing of the Tethys Sea.
 The second is the Pleistocene noted for its glaciation cycles and the full run of the present Volga.
-During the first stage, the Tethys Sea had evolved into the Sarmatian Lake, that was created from the modern Black Sea and south Caspian, when the collision of the Arabian peninsula with Western Asia pushed up the Kopet Dag and Caucasus Mountains, lasting south and west limits to the basin.
+During the first stage, the Tethys Sea had evolved into the Sarmatian Lake, that was created from the modern Black Sea and south Caspian, when the collision of the Arabian peninsula with West Asia pushed up the Kopet Dag and Caucasus Mountains, lasting south and west limits to the basin.
 This orogenic movement was continuous, while the Caspian was regularly disconnected from the Black Sea.
-In the late Pontian, a mountain arch rose across the south basin and divided it into the Khachmaz and Lankaran Lakes (or early Balaxani).
-The period of restriction to the south basin was reversed during the Akchagylian – the lake became more than three times its size today and took again the first of a series of contacts with the Black Sea and with Lake Aral.
+In the late Pontian stage, a mountain arch rose across the south basin and divided it into the Khachmaz and Lankaran Lakes (or early Balaxani).
+The period of restriction to the south basin was reversed during the Akchagylian—the lake became more than three times its size today and took again the first of a series of contacts with the Black Sea and Aral Sea.
 A recession of Lake Akchagyl completed stage one.

 Early settlement nearby

-The earliest hominid remains found around the Caspian Sea are from Dmanisi dating back to around 1.8 Ma and yielded a number of skeletal remains of Homo erectus or Homo ergaster.
+The earliest hominid remains found around the Caspian Sea are from Dmanisi dating back to around 1.8 million years ago and yielded a number of skeletal remains of Homo erectus or Homo ergaster.
 More later evidence for human occupation of the region came from a number of caves in Georgia and Azerbaijan such as Kudaro and Azykh Caves.
 There is evidence for Lower Palaeolithic human occupation south of the Caspian from western Alburz.
 These are Ganj Par and Darband Cave sites.

 Neanderthal remains also have been discovered at a cave in Georgia.
 Discoveries in the Hotu cave and the adjacent Kamarband cave, near the town of Behshahr, Mazandaran south of the Caspian in Iran, suggest human habitation of the area as early as 11,000 years ago.
-Ancient Greeks focused on the civilization on the south shore – they call it the (H)yr(c/k)anian Sea (Υρκανία θάλαττα, with sources noting the latter word was evolving then to today's Thelessa: late θάλασσα).
+Ancient Greeks focused on the civilization on the south shore—they call it the (H)yr(c/k)anian Sea (Υρκανία θάλαττα, with sources noting the latter word was evolving then to today's Thelessa: late θάλασσα).

+Hafiz-i Abru, a fourteenth century Timurid Empire geographer, recorded that the destruction of the Oxus river dam and irrigation works diverted the river flow towards the Caspian Sea, which caused the Aral sea to nearly disappear.

 Chinese maximal limit

-Later, in the Tang dynasty (618-907), the sea was the western limit of the Chinese Empire.
+Later, in the Tang dynasty (618–907), the sea was the western limit of the Chinese Empire.